raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 	Foo.new.two_parameters(3,1)
 		=> 8

-As you can see, we have a special case for methods with no parameters, and when we have a method with multiple parameters, our before method must answer an array of parameters.
-And the implementation relies on a "flock of bluebirds:" Our before methods and the underlying base method are composed with each other to define the method that is actually executed at run time.

 > This could be even more useful if it supported methods with blocks.
 Adventurous readers may want to combine this code with the tricks in [cardinal.rb](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/cardinal.rb) and see if they can build a version of `before` that supports methods that take blocks.